smartprocure/contexture-docs/getting-started/simple-search-box.md

 }
 ```

+Keep in mind that we'll be using `collectionNameSchema` since we
+already defined a schema with that name on the server's `search.js`
+file.

 ### 4. Make the Search Tree Aware of Contexture

 Having a search tree, we will need `contexture-client` to make it